 The sailor of legend is framed by the goddess Eris for the theft of the Book of Peace, and must travel to her realm at the end of the world to retrieve it and save the life of his childhood friend Prince Proteus.

-Kronk cooks up a get-rich-quick scheme to impress his Dad, whom he can never please.
-But when things go wrong, Kronk kicks into comical gear and discovers the true riches in life are his friends and being "true to your groove."
+Kronk desperately tries to find ways to impress his dad, whom he can never please.
+But when things go wrong, Kronk kicks into comical gear and discovers the true riches in life are his friends and being "true to your groove".

 5 of 6 people found this review helpful.

 Was this review helpful to you?